Ephemerish/kennethharoldpanis/src/content/blog/micro-frontends-experience-ripplev2.md

 ### The Learning Curve From Hell

 The combination of Module Federation, Nx, Vite, and micro frontend patterns created a learning curve that was honestly pretty brutal.
 We're talking about a lot of new concepts for developers to wrap their heads around all at once.
-New team members spent weeks just understanding the setup before they could actually be productive.
 When you're already down to just four people and one of them needs weeks to get up to speed, that's a significant hit to your team's velocity.

 Configuration became a nightmare of its own.
 We had Vite configurations for each individual app, Module Federation settings that needed to be just right, and Nx workspace configuration files scattered everywhere.
 When something broke (and things broke regularly in those early days), figuring out which configuration file was the culprit became this detective game that nobody wanted to play.
 Was it the host app's config?
 A remote app's setup?
 Some weird interaction between Nx and Vite?
 Good luck figuring that out at 3 PM on a Friday.